Lazuli Bunting

 Key Features

-- Brilliant azure-blue head and back (males)
+- Brilliant turquoise-blue head and mantle on males

-- Two distinct white wing bars on each wing
+- Two distinct white wing bars

 When You’ll See Them